qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

   * **app-root** : (*source*) relative (in the above sense) path to the directory containing the app’s HTML page (default: *./source*)
   * **loader-template** : path to a JS file that will be used as an alternative loader template; for possible macros and structure see the default (default: *${QOOXDOO_PATH}/tool/data/generator/loader.tmpl.js*)
   * **gzip** : whether to gzip output file(s) (default: *false*)
-  * **scripts-add-hash** : whether the file name of generated script files should contain the script's hash code; the primary compile output file (see above) is exempted even if set to true (default: *false*)

 * **uris** : URIs used to reference code and resources